Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all youtube media for an Expert.
+This endpoint retrieves all YouTube media for an expert.

 ### HTTP Request